abalage/pods-compose/README.md

 # pods-compose

+**[Update 02-22-2022] This project is not maintained anymore.
+If you are looking for an alternative, have a look at [podman-compose](https://github.com/containers/podman-compose) or use [Ansible with ansible-podman-collections](https://github.com/containers/ansible-podman-collections).**

 A wrapper around [Podman](https://github.com/containers/libpod) CLI to provide similar experince for PODs as docker-compose gives to services.

 It has a [configuration file](#configuration-of-pods-compose) to store image build descriptions and other settings.